How to Obtain a Birth Certificate from ZAGS While Abroad: Complete Guide | Global Docs Pro

 Duplicate Birth Certificate: What It Is and How It Differs from the Original

-A duplicate birth certificate is an official document issued by a ZAGS office to replace a lost, damaged, or inaccessible original.
+A duplicate birth certificate is an official document issued by a ZAGS office (Russian civil registry office) to replace a lost, damaged, or inaccessible original.
 Many people worry that a duplicate has less legal force or will look like a “copy.”
 This is completely untrue.
 A duplicate birth certificate is a full-fledged original document, printed on an official ZAGS form with a seal of authority, and has exactly the same legal force as the initially issued certificate.

 Visually, the duplicate looks exactly like the original: the same form format, the same details, the same seals.
 The only difference is that the “date of issue” field will show the date the duplicate was issued, not the original.
 The substantive content of the document (data about the person born, parents, place and date of birth) is completely identical to the original, as ZAGS offices issue duplicates based on the vital record, which is stored in the ZAGS archive indefinitely.